 How do you prioritize feature requests once you have collected them?

-The most common approach is a scoring framework.
-RICE (Reach, Impact, Confidence, Effort) is widely used because it forces you to quantify the factors that matter most.
-Vote counts from a feedback board give you the Reach and Impact inputs.
-You can also use simpler methods like MoSCoW (Must have, Should have, Could have, Won't have) for quick triage.
-The key is having a repeatable process rather than making prioritization decisions based on whoever spoke up most recently.
+Use a scoring framework.
+RICE (Reach, Impact, Confidence, Effort) forces you to quantify what matters, and vote counts from a feedback board supply the Reach and Impact inputs.
+MoSCoW works for quick triage.
+The goal is a repeatable process, not deciding by whoever spoke up most recently.

 Should you respond to every feature request?

-Yes — at minimum with a status update.
-Users who submit a request and never hear back will not submit requests again.
-You do not have to build every feature, but you should acknowledge receipt, give an honest assessment of likelihood, and follow up when the status changes.
-A dedicated feedback tool makes this practical at scale.
-Individually emailing every requester is not sustainable once you have more than a handful of requests per week.
-See our guide on the customer feedback loop for how to build a sustainable response process.
+Yes, at minimum with a status update.
+Users who never hear back stop submitting requests.
+You do not have to build every feature, but acknowledge receipt, give an honest read on likelihood, and follow up on status changes.
+A dedicated feedback tool makes this practical once manual emails stop scaling.

 Authored by James Morton